lippard661/reportnew/README.md

 Current version is reportnew-1.26a of 30 November 2025.

-This version supports privilege separation on OpenBSD and macOS, but it doesn't currently work with Linux process accounting (which requires privileges, unlike BSD).
+This version supports privilege separation on OpenBSD, macOS, and Linux.

 Multiple hosts can be supported with a single config file using either
    hosts: <hostname-list>